Shweta173/Fasal--Envisioning-Farms-for-Better-Future/CONTRIBUTING.md

 # Contributing Guidelines

 Hello 👋.
-We welcome you all to Fasaan🎊🎊
+We welcome you all to Fasal🎊🎊
 =

 ## Contributing to this repository